timeester3648/MultiEngine-UTL/README.md

 * `stre::to_str()` implementation for `std::stack` and `std::queue`;
 * Colored text module or color support for log macros that does not involve including `<Windows.h>`, perhaps a full-on `utl::font` module;

 ## Requirements

 * Requires **C++17** support;
 * Some modules require POSIX-compliant system (Linux) or Windows.

+## Dependencies

+* Per-module unit tests depend on [doctest](https://github.com/doctest/doctest) framework, which is embedded in a repo (no additional installation required). **This does not concern distributed implementation**.

 ## License